 It’s not surprising then, that the search engine has delved into learning as much as it can about many languages, and even providing a translation service – Google Translate, and a service that allows you to search for translated words and phrases in other languages – Google Language Tools.

 Google also offers a Google Translate gadget that you can put on your pages to allow visitors to translate your page into their language.

-Google has also worked to make their Translate service mobile by making it available on iPhones.
+Google has also worked to make its Machine Translation service mobile by making it available on iPhones.